kubesphere-retired/ks-website/content/blog/en/monitoring-k8s-control-plane.md

 As is shown in the graph, there are four components running in the Kubernetes control plane, each of them is critical for running a healthy Kubernetes cluster, they act as the different roles within the cluster:

-- kube-apiserver: a component of the Kubernetes control plane that exposes the Kubernetes API.
+- **kube-apiserver**: a component of the Kubernetes control plane that exposes the Kubernetes API.
 The API server is the front end for the Kubernetes control plane.
-- etcd: Consistent and highly-available key value store used as Kubernetes’ backing store for all cluster data.
+- **etcd**: Consistent and highly-available key value store used as Kubernetes’ backing store for all cluster data.
-- kube-scheduler: watches for newly created Pods with no assigned node, and selects a node for them to run on.
+- **kube-scheduler**: watches for newly created Pods with no assigned node, and selects a node for them to run on.
-- kube-controller-manager: watches the state of the cluster through API server watch feature and makes changes to move cluster towards the desired state.
+- **kube-controller-manager**: watches the state of the cluster through API server watch feature and makes changes to move cluster towards the desired state.

 ## Why Monitoring Control Plane